 Baby Khangai Yak fibres

 The world’s softest, rarest yak fibres can be hand-combed only once – from Baby Khangai Yaks.
 The fibres are exquisitely soft, warmer than merino wool, light and breathable, hypoallergenic, and resistant to moths, pilling, water and odours.
 Moreover, these fibres have the strength and durability associated with cervelt (red deer down).

 Although Khangai Yaks are combed more often than vicuña (annually compared with every three years for vicuña), the comparable fibre yield is less, making baby Khangai Yak fibres rarer than vicuña.

 Tiny fluctuations in overnight temperatures intensify the growth of Mongolia’s softest yak down on the animals’ underbellies.
 These fibres have outstanding thermal-regulating properties, enabling Khangai Yak to thrive in scorching summers and bitter winters (temperatures range from +40 to -40 degrees Celsius).

-The pure, natural, untreated and undyed condition of Tengri Noble Fibre® makes it ideal for those with allergies.
-Our garments represent the natural colours of the Khangai Noble Yaks.
+Tengri Noble Fibres® are untreated and undyed – ideal for those with allergies.
+Our garments represent the natural colours of the Khangai Noble Yak.

 According to the United Nations Development Programme, 90 percent of Mongolia is fragile dry-land – desertification threatens wildlife and biodiversity.
 Tengri’s social enterprise with nomadic herders supports United Nations Sustainable Development Goals by promoting sustainable economic growth, ensuring sustainable production patterns, protecting and promoting sustainable natural ecosystems use, and combating desertification through our global partnerships for sustainable development.